 Founded by patients for patients

 In the same year that Kidney Cancer UK was formed, the broadcaster James Whale had a kidney removed due to kidney cancer.
-His experiences and frustration with the lack of information about the disease also drove him to help others; leading to the formation of the James Whale Fund for Kidney Cancer in 2006.
+His experiences and frustration with the lack of information about the disease also drove him to help others; leading to the formation of the James Whale Fund for Kidney Cancer in 2006 with Nick Turkentine as CEO.
 Nine years later, in 2015, having realised the strength that one united charity can offer people affected by kidney cancer and in raising the awareness of this often-forgotten and yet relatively common cancer, the two charities merged.
 In February 2016 the name of Kidney Cancer UK was relaunched and embarked on a new era.

 How we help the kidney cancer community